Home » Catalan government strikes budget deal hostile to property investors

 Under such conditions, investment capital is unlikely to view Catalonia as an attractive destination other than for primary residence purchases.
 If investors retreat, the rental market — already under pressure from price caps and regulatory constraints — could shrink further rather than expand.

-Ultimately, measures of this kind risk making the region poorer, not richer; shrinking the housing stock rather than improving it; and deepening the very housing crisis they are meant to solve.
-Foreign buyers will still be able to purchase holiday homes in Catalonia, but they will not be allowed to rent them out when not using them — a key part of the financial equation for many second-home owners.
-By redefining property not as an asset that can be freely invested in, but as something tightly controlled and conditionally owned, Catalonia is setting itself on a path that could render it effectively uninvestable from a real estate perspective.
+Ultimately, measures of this kind risk making the region poorer; shrinking the housing stock rather than improving it; and deepening the very housing crisis they are meant to solve.
+Foreign buyers would still be allowed to purchase holiday homes in Catalonia, but not rent them out — a key part of the financial equation for many second-home owners.

 SPI NEWSLETTER